The El Cotillo beaches and El Cotillo lagoons are a great draw for people staying all over the island and are one of El

 There is a well-known rock pool which forms to the south (left) of the beach when the tide goes out that is always full of fish.

 El Cotillo Lagoons

-These extend from Caleton Beach pretty much all the way to the lighthouse and then on along the north shore almost to Corralejo.
+The lagoons (los lagos) extend from Caleton Beach pretty much all the way to the lighthouse and then on along the north shore almost to Corralejo.
 They are the most famous of the lagoons in Fuerteventura.
 This includes the quirky Popcorn beach.

 This is the area most often used by naturists in El Cotillo as it is the most out-of-the-way area, but clothed and unclothed sun worshippers co-exist quite happily.

 Surfers’ Beach / Piedra Playa / Playa del Castillo

 Just south of the village is the Piedra Playa (Stone Beach) also known as both the Wild Beach and Surfers’ Beach locally and is shown as Playa del Castillo on many maps.
 Despite its name it does have lots of lovely soft sand – 1.5km of it in fact.
 It is less than a 10 minute walk from the new harbour.